 If a person is convicted of a fourth violation of § 32-23-1, the court must sentence the person to at least one year two years in a state correctional facility, one of which must be served on parole, unless refused pursuant to § 24-15A-15.
 Any term of parole must include at least one of the following: enrollment in an alcohol or drug accountability program, an ignition interlock, a breath alcohol interlock, an alcohol monitoring bracelet, or another enhanced monitoring tool.
-The court may not only suspend this sentence if the court orders the person to participate in a problem-solving court or other treatment program as a condition of probation.
+The court may not suspend this sentence only if the court orders the person to participate in and complete a drug court program, DUI court program, veterans treatment court program, or mental health court program, as a condition of probation.